OverflowCat/blog/README.md

 - `pnpm bump`: update deps
 - `pnpm new <slug>`: create a new article

+## GitHub Actions

+The GitHub Actions workflow installs `pnpm` before installing dependencies and building the site.

 ## License

 The code is licensed under the [MIT License](/LICENSE).